Filewisp

 What Compress PDF Tool is good for

-It is meant for everyday document work, not for heavy publishing workflows.
+It is meant for everyday document work, not heavy publishing.
 Think of it as the quick step between receiving a PDF and sending the finished version on.

 A better way to think about PDF tasks

-Start by deciding whether the final result should stay a PDF, become images, or simply be a cleaner and smaller version of the same document.
+Start by deciding whether the result should stay a PDF, become images, or simply be a cleaner, smaller version of the same document.

 That one decision usually tells you whether to merge, split, remove pages, convert, or compress first.